AI Tools reviews

 When I said "Ciao, come stai?
 Tutto bene?" my mouth moved with the kind of authentic Italian flair that would make my Nonna proud – if I had an Italian Nonna.
 The lip rounding, the way the mouth opens wide for those beautiful vowels – HeyGen nailed it.

 The real test came with "Bellissimo!" – a word that requires your mouth to do gymnastics.
 Surprisingly, HeyGen ai dubbing handled it like a pro.
-My mouth formed that double 'L' and the rolling syllables looked so natural, I half expected my hands to start gesturing wildly (they didn't – HeyGen hasn't figured out Italian hand movements yet, thankfully).
+My mouth formed that double 'L' and the rolling syllables looked so natural, I half expected my hands to start gesturing wildly (they didn't – though with Digital Twin technology, they now can).

 Chinese Mandarin Challenges